Selecting the Right Saddle

-1. Determine your riding posture.
-Posture will tell you what portion of the Pelvis is in contact with the seat.
-Less aggressive posture will result in more pressure on the rear of the saddle whereas a more aggressive posture means pressure farther forward.
-Once we determine which posture you ride in, we can narrow down seat options to which model will best fit your riding style.
+Riding posture: Posture determines where the pelvis makes contact with the seat.
+Less aggressive posture means more pressure on the rear of the saddle while a more aggressive posture means pressure farther forward.
+Once we determine riding posture, we can narrow down seat options suited to your riding style.

-2. Select your preferred trim level.
-Comfort comes from even pressure distribution over the entirety of the saddle.
-At this point you want to determine your ideal balance of padding placement, shell material and rail construction, each of which will have an effect on pressure distribution and ultimately comfort.
+Trim level: Comfort comes from even pressure distribution over the entirety of the saddle.
+Our goal is to determine your ideal balance of padding placement, shell material and rail construction, all of which effect on pressure distribution and ultimately comfort.

-3. Find the correct saddle width.
-Each individual has uniquely sized sit bones, and once you know the size of your sit bones, we can fit you with an appropriately sized saddle.
-This is something that we can measure for you at Skiis & Biikes.
+Saddle width: Each individual has uniquely sized sit bones, and once you know the size of your sit bones, we can fit you with an appropriately sized saddle.
+This is something our bike fitters can measure.